Coo d’état: Basel struggles to enforce pigeon-feeding ban

 Listening: Coo d’état: Basel struggles to enforce pigeon-feeding ban

-Police in the Swiss canton of Basel City have issued only eight fines since the ban on pigeon feeding came into force in July 2020.
+Police in the Swiss canton of Basel City have issued only eight fines since a ban on pigeon feeding came into force in July 2020.
 Enforcement of the ban is difficult, the cantonal government admitted in a statement on Friday.

 They said pigeons continue to be fed very often, both intentionally and unintentionally.
 This creates a massive oversupply of food for the birds, according to the report on the legal admissibility of the pigeon initiative, which was submitted in April with over 3,000 signatures.